Rimjhimv2/devtinder/read.md

 - Create a custom validate function for gender -improve the DB schema put all appropriate validation on each  field in schema -add timestamp to the userSchema
+-ADD API LEVEL VALIDATION ON PATCH REQUEST AND SIGNUP POST API -data sanitizing add api validation for each field -install validator
+-explorer validator library function and use validator func for pass,email

 ```
 //this will only handle get call to /user